-Skier's Thumb: Skier's thumb describes an injury of the soft tissue that connects the bones of the thumb together.
+Skier's thumb describes an injury of the soft tissue that connects the bones of the thumb together.
 Symptoms of skier's thumb include pain at the base of the thumb, swelling, bruising, tenderness to touch, pain in the wrist, thumb pain that worsens with movement in all directions.
 Skier's thumb can be treated at home with RICE, however, in certain cases surgery may be necessary.